-Photo: Mozambicans in a refugee camp, awaiting food distribution.
+Photo: A Mozambican refugee camp in South Africa.
+People awaiting food distribution.
 1988.
 David Restrick.

 This guide serves as a starting point for research on the topic of human rights in Africa.
 Use the navigation on the left for access to different types of information.